Zusel/aqua-verifier-webextension/README.md

-# VerifyPage
-This is a verification client for the micro-pkc https://github.com/inblockio/micro-PKC it uses the CLI verification tool as an external dependency https://github.com/inblockio/data-accounting-external-verifier

 ![build](https://github.com/chibat/chrome-extension-typescript-starter/workflows/build/badge.svg)

+# VerifyPage - Chrome Browser Extension
+You can install this extension from the Chrome-App-Store [here](https://chrome.google.com/webstore/detail/verifypage/gadnjidhhadchnegnpadkibmjlgihiaj?hl=en-GB&authuser=0).

+This is a verification client for the micro-pkc https://github.com/inblockio/micro-PKC it uses the CLI verification tool as an external dependency https://github.com/inblockio/data-accounting-external-verifier.
+If you want the latest build, or you want to build it yourself, follow the instructions given here.

 Chrome Extension, TypeScript, HTML

 ## Prerequisites